 WEEK 3: Tuesday, November 14, 2017

 SESSION 1: Ignite Your Library: Partnering with Outside Organizations to Develop a Dynamic Coding Program

 3:30-4:15 PM ET

 Finding an organization or institution to collaborate with as you build your coding program can be a huge bolster to your effort–especially if you don’t have a computer science background.
-In this session, you’ll hear from Robin Coutras, a librarian who partnered with Vanderbilt University’s coding initiative, Code Ignite, to develop a highly successful and collaborative coding program in her library.
+In this session, you’ll hear from Robin Coutras, school librarian and Sami Chiang, president of Vanderbilt University’s coding initiative, Code Ignite, who partnered together to develop a highly successful and collaborative coding program in her library.
 You’ll learn how her team did it, step-by-step.
 She’ll share their tips for finding the right partner organization and executing a program that is exciting and empowering.

-SESSION 2: Funding Your Program: An Insider’s Look at IMLS Grants
+SESSION 2: Funding Your STEAM Projects: Applying for IMLS Grants

 4:15-5:00 PM ET

-IMLS, the Institute of Museum and Library Sciences, is the largest source of federal funding for library and museum programs and can be a vital resource for those planning innovative STEAM programs at their libraries.
-In this session, we’ll be joined by Tim Carrigan and James Neal, Senior Program Officers at IMLS, who will share details about what types of grants are possible through IMLS, how to approach applying for a grant, and tips to help you write an eye-catching application.
-They’ll discuss how to approach funding your project and what it takes to secure a grant to get your project off the ground, and be available to answer your most pressing questions about grants and federal funding.
+IMLS, the Institute of Museum and Library Sciences, is the largest source of federal funding for library and museum programs across the country and can be an important resource for those planning innovative STEAM programs at their libraries.
+In this session, we will be joined by Ashley Sands, Senior Program Officer at IMLS, who will share details about the grant funding opportunities available at IMLS, how to approach applying for a grant, as well as provide tips to help you write an strong application.
+She will be available to answer your most pressing questions about grants and federal funding.

 Research program areas beyond your expertise.
 Refine your phase-one program ideas.
 Field test them in your library and on social media.